Save time and money by stocking the most important food essentials! Learn how to stock pantry staples on a budget, plus ideas for a grocery list.

 These frugal habits can work to our benefit: we have good food readily available AND a grocery budget under control.

-Of course, there are more benefits to having a well-stocked frugal real food pantry other than that, so I thought I’d share reasons why WE have certain items almost always on hand – so you can see that your kitchen can actually help you on your real food journey.
+Of course, there are more benefits to having all of our food essentials, so I thought I’d share reasons why WE have certain items almost always on hand – so you can see that stocking your kitchen well can help you on your real food journey.

-I have found there are many benefits to having a well-stocked real food pantry:
+I have found that there are many benefits to having a well-stocked real food pantry:

 - There’s always something to eat.